TU-robolab/recyclebot/README.md

 ## Overview
 **recycleBot** provides a portable ROS2 workspace configured for simulation, vision, and hardware control (designed with UR robots, a realsense camera, and a gripper which interfaces through a serial interface).

-All development happens inside Docker, ensuring version-stable builds and easy deployment across machines.
+All development happens inside Docker, ensuring:
+- identical builds across machines
+- version-stable dependencies, and
+- quick transition from development to deployment

 ### TOC
 - [recycleBot](#recyclebot)